Taking Steps toward DFARS Compliance: NIST 800-171 Revision 1

 3.12.4- Develop, document, and periodically update system security plans that describe system boundaries, system environments of operation, how security requirements are implemented, and the relationships with or connections to other systems.

-Additionally, SP 800-171 Rev 1 notes there is no prescribed format or specified level of detail for ‘system security plans’.
+Additionally, SP 800-171 Rev 1 notes there is no prescribed format or a specified level of detail for ‘system security plans’.
 However, organizations must ensure the required information in Control 3.12.4 is appropriately conveyed in the plans that are developed.

 Aside from the requirement being imposed to have a formally documented security plan, having such a plan is a good indicator of the maturity of your organization’s overall security program.
 No matter how large or small your company is, it is important to have a plan to define the security of your information assets.
-The plan development process will help make you to think more holistically about your organization’s security and will bring the many elements of your security model to one place.
+The plan development process will help make you think more holistically about your organization’s security and will bring the many elements of your security model to one place.
 This will help provide the framework for keeping your company at the desired security level required by the 800-171.

 It is important to understand the new control requires the following components in a security plan: